stebrech/accessible-pdf/_pages/glossary.md

 ## PDF/UA {#pdfua}

 PDF/UA is the ISO standard 14289-1.
 The part “UA” stands for universal accessibility.
 The standard is aimed at production companies of software and [assistive technology][3].
-If you want to check your document if your document is compatible with PDF/UA you don't have to buy the ISO standard.
-The [Matterhorn Protocol][10] contains the failure conditions and is available for free.
+To check a document for PDF/UA, you do not need to purchase the ISO documentation.
+Using the free [Matterhorn Protocol][10], a document can be checked for PDF/UA compatibility.

+PDF/UA is based on the [WCAG](#wcag), does not contradict those guidelines, but does not cover all regulations of the WCAG.

 ## Tagged PDF {tagged-pdf}